VIEW SPEAKING TOPICS BELOW BIO

 — And much more

-Rev. Steve Pieters, M.Div., M.A., D.Min. (hon.), AIDS survivor, activist and hospice chaplain, who is portrayed in the film, The Eyes of Tammy Faye (Sept.
-2021)relates his recovery from AIDS, stage four lymphoma, and Kaposi’s sarcoma in the 1980s.
+Rev. Steve Pieters, M.Div., M.A., D.Min. (hon.), was an AIDS survivor, activist and hospice chaplain, who is portrayed in the film, The Eyes of Tammy Faye (Sept.
+2021).
+His recovery from AIDS, stage four lymphoma, and Kaposi’s sarcoma in the 1980s.
 His story is essentially a history of AIDS, having first been diagnosed eight months after the first published report on AIDS.
 At the time of his 1984 cancer diagnosis, his doctor, Alexandra M. Levine, MD, told him, “If one in a million will survive AIDS, why not believe you’re that one in a million and act accordingly.”
 So, he designed his own program of healing, and in his talk, he describes this program and how it helped him survive AIDS.
 His ten principles of survival were inspired by a 1987 study by George F. Solomon, M.D., et al, “An Intensive Psychoimmunologic Study of Long-Surviving Persons with AIDS.” * In his talk, he also discusses being patient number one on suramin, the first HIV/AIDS antiviral drug trial.
 One of two survivors of the trial, he describes the toxic side effects which nearly killed him.
 He tells stories of speaking at the first Hollywood fundraiser for AIDS, sitting with President Clinton at an AIDS Prayer Breakfast and volunteering as a chaplain at an AIDS hospice.
 After his years in AIDS ministry, he describes working for Playboy, singing and dancing with the Gay Men’s Chorus of Los Angeles, and donating his work in AIDS Ministry to the Smithsonian National Museum of American History.
 His 1985 interview with Tammy Faye Bakker serves as an important turning point in the 2021 film, The Eyes of Tammy Faye.
 The original interview is considered by historians to be a significant moment in the culture wars of the 1980s.
 Through it all, he insists on hope, joy, and lovingkindness.
 After forty years of living with AIDS, he proves, “I can still dance!”

 *The Solomon study was published in The Annals of the New York Academy of Science: 496:647-655, 1987.